 We arrange training in surveying natural and archaeological features and in archive research.

-We wish to produce an oral record of local people’s knowledge and memories to include the modern history of the Birklands/Sherwood Forest area.
+We produce a record of local people’s knowledge and memories to include the modern history of the Birklands/Sherwood Forest area.

-By working with the Forestry Commission we hope to influence the management plan for the area of the project, so that the historic features are protected but still accessible to visitors.
-This will also include sensitive management of archaeological and natural features, and take into consideration rare animal and plant species.
+By working with the Forestry Commission we influence the management plan for the area of the project, so that the historic features are protected but still accessible to visitors.
+This also includes sensitive management of archaeological and natural features, and takes into consideration rare animal and plant species.
 We believe that if local people are involved in developing the management plan this will lead to greater understanding and protection of the site.

-We aim to produce materials that will increase the understanding and appreciation of this special part of our heritage.
+We publish materials that will increase the understanding and appreciation of this special part of our heritage.

 Take an interest in our work, tell your family and friends about what we discover and keep the story of Thynghowe alive.

 Let us know about any memories or stories about this part of the forest

 Join us for our training, surveying and research.
 Learn new skills and contribute to our work.

 Don’t let the past of this remarkable area become forgotten again!